ggnino/myProfile/README.md

-# Getting Started with Create React App
+# My portfolio v3.0

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a portfolio I was working on to showcase employers.

 ## Available Scripts